guanqiliang/guanqiliang.github.com/index.md

 [10/2023] Our work “DISG” was featured in [IEEE Spectrum](https://spectrum.ieee.org/video-friday-welcome-to-fall#:~:text=%5B%20Freeform%20Robotics%20%5D)!

 [08/2023] One paper accepted to IEEE Transactions on Robotics (T-RO).

-[06/2023] One paper accepted to IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2023.

 [07/2022] One paper accepted to IEEE Transactions on Robotics (T-RO).